- Wine behind the label 12th edition & complimentary download

 “The 10th edition is wonderful, educational and great fun!”

 – Rak Malik

-In order for all our readers to get a greater feel for Wine behind the label we are delighted to offer you a free download of the Loire Valley section from the 10th edition.
+In order for all our readers to get a greater feel for Wine behind the label we are delighted to offer you a free download of the South Africa section from the 11th edition.
 Just download at the top of the page.

 We remain committed to providing both depth and criticism about quality wines whatever their provenance and from as many quality wine producers as possible.
 It is a guide for enthusiasts or would-be enthusiasts, not for those who can’t detect any differences or don’t care to, yet it is a reference that is accessible to the novice and learned alike.